 Goal # Description 1 School Culture and Pupil Engagement: Attendance, Discipline, Social Emotional Learning (SEL) Goal 1 was developed to reduce chronic absenteeism and the number of referrals/discipline.
 Through increased incentives, monitoring, family/student check-ins, parent workshops, Outreach Consultant support, a focus on SEL, both absenteeism and discipline referrals will be reduced.
-The following metrics will improve due to attendance and behavior incentives, monitoring, family/student check-ins, parent workshops, Outreach Consultant support, and a focus on SEL: By Spring 2023, the percentage of students who are chronically absent, missing partial days, tardy more than 30 minutes, and students who miss before or after a weekend and/or holiday will be decreased by 10%.
-The average number of students absent per day will decrease by 30 and the total number of days missed by chronically absent students will decrease by 30 as measured by reports from Synergy and daily absence logs.
-(State Priorities 3 - Parent Involvement and 5 Pupil Engagement) By Spring 2023, San Pasqual Valley Unified School District will create a positive, safe, nurturing environment as evidenced by reduced number of referrals related to school violence, bullying, harassment, and drug use, distribution, and possession thereby decreasing suspension and expulsions and increasing student attendance and reporting of incidents.
-(State Priorities 6 - School Climate and 3 - Parent Involvement).
+The following metrics will improve due to attendance and behavior incentives, monitoring, family/student check-ins, parent workshops, Outreach Consultant support, and a focus on SEL: By Spring 2023, the percentage of students who are chronically absent, missing partial days, tardy more than 30 minutes and students who miss before or after a weekend and/or holiday will be decreased by 10%.
+The average number of students will decrease by 30 and the total number of days missed by chronically absent students will decrease by 30 and the total number of days missed by chronically absent students will decrease by 30 as measured by reports from Synergy and daily absence logs.
+(State Priorities 3 - Parent Involvement and 5 Pupil Engagement) By Spring 2023, San Pasqual Valley Unified School District will create a positive, safe, nurturing environment as evidenced by reduced number of referrals related to school violence, bullying, harassment, and drug use, distribution, an possession thereby decreasing suspension and expulsions and increasing student attendance and reporting of incidents (State Priorities 6 - School Climate and 3 - Parent Involvement).